Client results

 Before we started: what it actually looked like

-I was incredibly stressed out.
-I would vacillate between being angry and being depressed.
-And that was bleeding outside my workday into my interactions with my family.
+That was bleeding outside my workday into my interactions with my family.
 I have teenagers, and I just had zero patience.
 There were a lot of fights, a lot of me snapping.
-At work I was trying to be professional, but I was also being slightly snappish during meetings.
-Not acting in the way that I would ordinarily feel good about.

 I was having a really hard time sleeping, waking up during the night, waking up early and unable to get back to sleep.
 The tiredness made everything harder.